JSAbrahams/mamba_doc/spec/00 grammar.md

     reassignment     ::= expression "<-" expression
     anon-fun         ::= expression "->" expression
-    call             ::= id [ [ "." ] id ] ( tuple | expression )
+    (* methods or functions cannot be called using postfix notation if they take a tuple as argument *) call             ::= id [ [ "." ] id ] ( tuple | expression )

     raises           ::= "raises" generics